sourcegraph/handbook/content/departments/product-engineering/product/process/product_feedback_rotation.md

 # Product feedback rotation

-Sourcegraph has a number of [user & stakeholder feedback sources](user_stakeholder_feedback.md), each with an owner.
-Each product manager is ultimately responsible for feedback in their area.
-The product team is responsible as the first responder for replying and triaging feedback from some sources.
-To make sure this gets done, a given PM is the dedicated PM on product feedabck rotation for rotations of two weeks.
+Sourcegraph collects user and stakeholder feedback from [several sources](user_stakeholder_feedback.md), each with an owner.
+Product managers are ultimately responsible for feedback in their areas.
+The product team as a whole is responsible as the first responder for replying and triaging feedback from some sources.
+To make sure this gets done, a given PM is the dedicated PM on product feedback rotation for rotations of two weeks.

 If you are the PM on rotation, your are responsible for: